ghost2238/engine-ex/README.md

 ## Why?
 Mostly for learning, but the if the project comes long enough, it may be actually useful for something.

-Yes, I know about [other hooking frameworks](https://github.com/frida/frida/wiki/Comparison-of-function-hooking-libraries) which can do a lot more and works on many platforms.
+Yes, I know about [other hooking libraries](https://github.com/frida/frida/wiki/Comparison-of-function-hooking-libraries) which can do a lot more and work on many platforms.

 ## History
 It started as some experiments on modifying/scripting the [FOnline](http://www.moddb.com/games/fonline-2238) (a game I was involved heavily in for a few years) client with only the binary available and was called FOnlineEx.